Skip to content

-She was the subject of a recent solo exhibition at the Vincent Price Art Museum, Los Angeles, CA; and her work has been exhibited at the USC Pacific Asia Museum, Los Angeles, CA; Torrance Art Museum, Torrance, CA; and Armory Center for the Arts, Pasadena, CA, among others.
-Her work in included in the collections of the Los Angeles County Museum of Art (LACMA), Los Angeles, CA; Dallas Art Museum, Dallas, TX; University of Arizona Museum of Art, Tucson, AZ; Vincent Price Art Museum, Monterey Park, CA; USC Pacific Asia Museum, Pasadena, CA; Escalette Permanent Collection of Art at Chapman University, Orange, CA; and the Kaiser Permanente Bernard J. Tyson School of Medicine Art Collection, Pasadena, CA. She was a 2022 recipient of the California Community Foundation Fellowship for Visual Artists and the 2021 COLA Individual Artist Fellowship.
-Huynh is an Assistant Professor of Art at California State University Los Angeles where her focus is on serving disproportionately impacted students.
-She has served as Chair of the Public Art Commission for the city of South Pasadena and Chair of the Prison Arts Collective Advisory Council.
+Phung Huynh’s work can be found in prominent collections including the Los Angeles County Museum of Art (LACMA), Los Angeles, CA; Vincent Price Art Museum, Monterey Park, CA; USC Pacific Asia Museum, Pasadena, CA; Escalette Permanent Collection of Art at Chapman University, Orange, CA; and the Kaiser Permanente Bernard J. Tyson School of Medicine Art Collection, Pasadena, CA, as well as private collections.
+She is the recipient of numerous honors including, most recently, the Marciano Art Foundation Artadia Award (2024), Los Angeles, CA; Fellows for the Lucas Artists Program, Montalvo Arts Center for the Arts, Saratoga, CA; Women of Impact Award, 49th Assembly District, California; California Community Foundation Fellowship for Visual Artist Fellows; California Arts Council Individual Established Artist Fellowship; Semifinalist in the Outwin Boochever Portrait Competition 2022, National Portrait Gallery, Smithsonian Institution, Washington, D.C.; and the 2021 COLA Individual Artist Fellowship from the City of Los Angeles.
+She is an Assistant Professor of Art at California State University, Los Angeles, and served as the Chair of the Public Art Commission for the City of South Pasadena and Chair of the Prison Arts Collective Advisory Council.
 She is currently on the Board of Directors for LA Más, a non-profit organization that serves BIPOC working class immigrant communities in Northeast Los Angeles.
+She lives and works in Los Angeles.

 Phung Huynh